MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 fmk/rootfs/usr/sbin/rotatelog.sh
 ```

+In this case, we found a bash script that (probably) runs every time the router rotates it's logs.
-We can modify the script and run our binary from there!
+We can modify the script and run our binary each time the logs rotate, as it seems like this script is executed often.
 ![image](https://user-images.githubusercontent.com/53023744/196065187-621f4102-1e10-439c-a418-1cf30a08ea7f.png)